The Delicious Crescent

 • 1½ teaspoons salt adjust as needed

-• 1 cup green onions or leeks, chopped
+• 1 cup chopped green onions or leeks

-• 1 cup kashk sour cream, crème fraiche or ¼ cup vinegar
+• 1 cup kashk sour cream, or crème fraîche (or ¼ cup vinegar as alternative)

-• 2 tablespoons lemon juice adjust as needed
+• 2 tablespoons lemon juice adjust to taste

 US Customary - Metric